 Optional charges which may apply

-Home Visits within 10 miles of the firm's office
+Home visits within 15 miles of the firm's office

 Storage of Will and/or LPA - per client

-- (Storage must be paid by direct debit in advance annually on completion of your documents)
+- (Storage must be paid by direct debit in advance annually on or around 1st September each year)

 When your charges may be higher